candtechsoftware/GeoLookUpByIpv4/README.md

   - More Routes to get more than ips that are similar or if someone types something a bit off it can find closest (implmenting elastic search could help with this)
   - Sharding the data.
 It was a pretty large data set and I could enchance performance
   - Add Api Versioning

+Note: There are ReadMe files for the client and server folders